 - Reusable water bottle.

 Things not to bring to Australia

 Australia is an island and therefore has an isolated ecosystem.
 Laws are in place to protect its native species and agriculture from invasive species and diseases.
 If you packed it and you’re not sure, declare it at customs on arrival or you risk having it taken from you and being fined or imprisoned – yes, it is that serious!
-Here is a broad list of things not to bring to Australia, a more thorough list is available on this fact sheet.
+Here is a broad list of things not to bring to Australia, a more thorough list is available on the Australian Border Force website.

 - Fresh foods including fruit, vegetables, meat, honey, herbs and spices, seeds, nuts, eggs, and dairy.

 - Products made of wood, plant fibres, flowers etc.